4ppolyon/Projet_spark_LSDM/README.md

 To fully answer this question, we plot the distribution of the jobs and tasks per scheduling class with two histograms.
 We also plot the percentage of the jobs and tasks per scheduling class with curves.

+### Question 4 : Do tasks with a low scheduling class have a higher probability of being evicted?
+For this question :
+1. We started by filtering the data to keep on one hand low scheduling class tasks and on the other hand other tasks.
+2. We save the number of low scheduling class tasks and the number of other tasks.
+3. We then filter the data to keep only the evicted tasks in the two groups.
+4. We save the number of evicted low scheduling class tasks and the number of evicted other tasks.
+5. We then compute the probability of being evicted for low scheduling class tasks and other tasks.
+6. Finally, we print the probability of being evicted for low scheduling class tasks and other tasks.

 ## Results

 ### Question 1